 Angus beef is a popular term found everywhere from fast-food joints to artisanal butcher shops.
 Despite its ubiquity, the term “Angus beef” generates its fair share of carnivorous confusion.
 Is it a grade of meat?
 Is it certified organic?
 What is it, really?

 Angus is a breed of hornless cattle developed from the indigenous herds of Northeast Scotland in the nineteenth-century.
 In 1873, an enterprising Scotsman named George Grant imported four Angus bulls to Kansas.
-Prized for their well-marbled, meat-heavy carcasses, they now make up the majority of the U.S. cow herd.
+Prized for their well-marbled, meat-heavy carcasses, they now make up the majority of the cow herd in the United States.
 Why does “Angus beef” seem to be everywhere?
 When it comes to cattle, they’re as common as it gets.

 But just because something is labeled "Angus" doesn't mean it has passed any sort of quality control.
 When buying Angus meat, look for the Certified Angus Beef® brand, which was created in 1978 in order to supply consumers with high-quality meat.
 A registered-trademark, Certified Angus Beef® is owned by the American Angus Association and its nearly 30,000 rancher members.